AntonStrand/1dv600-lab/reflections.md

 ### Task 2 Vision
 #### Planning
 Writing the vision document is a bigger task that will take longer time to both produce and plan.
 When it takes longer time it also have a greater risk of being interupted and there for take even longer time.
 With that in mind my initial time estimation is 4 hours effective time spent on the task but it will probably take 8 hours from start to finish.
 Start 13:00 fri 2nd.
+Finish 17:13 fri 2nd

 | Order | Subtask                                                                                                                   | Est. time |
 |:-----:|---------------------------------------------------------------------------------------------------------------------------|----------:|